 Owner, AK Solutions Inc.

-Andreas is an entrepreneur and investor from Vancouver, and graduated from SFU with a major in business administration and a concentration in finance, followed by an extended minor in economics.
-While at SFU, he built a high-end renovation company and focused on clients who valued reliability, quality and hard work.
-Taking his cashflow to the next level and through the influence of his mentor, Andreas used his construction skills to accumulate a number of holdings, then turned those holdings into rental properties.
-Spending the last five years to study the online business world of stocks, markets, bonds, mutual funds, and other financial instruments, he uses his online business mentorship program to help others reach their goals.
+Andreas is an entrepreneur and investor from Vancouver and graduated from SFU with a major in business administration and a concentration in finance, followed by an extended minor in economics.
+While at SFU, he built a high-end renovation company and focused on clients who valued reliability, quality, and hard work.
+Taking his cash flow to the next level and through the influence of his mentor, Andreas used his construction skills to accumulate a number of holdings, then turned those holdings into rental properties.
+Spending the last five years studying the online business world of stocks, markets, bonds, mutual funds, and other financial instruments, he uses his online business mentorship program to help others reach their goals.
 Andreas says success comes from failure, and failure provides assets for the future.
 However, assets are only of value when they’re put to use.